devpartap/MoneyTracker/tasklist.md

 - [X] Fix Spantill's Date Picker
 - [X] Fix new year's dates going to in history
 - [X] Fix Modal not closing on Delete Values
-- [ ] Add base in spend list
 - [X] Fix registeration of spending when the start span date of required catagory is future and not today.
-- [ ] wants then needs then required in speding list
+- [X] wants then needs then required in speding list
 - [X] gives error when changing the execption days of perexicting catagory
 - [X] gives error when removing all the execption days of perexicting catagory
 - [ ] add month names in the edit menu for enteries and values per month